 We use both quantitative and qualitative data-gathering methods within our research.
 For example, recent projects have seen our researchers hold in-depth interviews with fraud victims, and conduct sophisticated quantitative research.
 We have also conducted research on offenders interviewing cash-for-crash insurance fraudsters and occupational fraudsters.

 Partnerships and funders

 Our research is regularly used and funded by government bodies, law enforcement and other public and private organisations who deal with fraud and other economic crime.
-Recent funders include the Home Office, HM Inspectorate of Constabulary, the Nuffield Foundation, Cifas, City of London Police, The Engineering and Physical Sciences Research Council (EPSRC) and Crowe UK (formerly Crowe Clark Whitehill LLP).
+Recent funders include the Home Office, HM Inspectorate of Constabulary, Intellectual Property Office, the Nuffield Foundation, Cifas, City of London Police, The Engineering and Physical Sciences Research Council (EPSRC) and Crowe UK (formerly Crowe Clark Whitehill LLP).

-We also have access to one of the UK's largest groups of active economic crime researchers, and our extensive links with policing bodies and industry include research partnerships with organisations including the City of London Police and the not-for-profit fraud prevention service, Cifas.
+We also have access to one of the UK's largest groups of active economic crime researchers, and our extensive links with policing, enforcement and industry bodies.

 Report for National Fraud Authority and Sentencing Council, Mark Button, Chris Lewis, Jacki Tapley